comyar/UTCS-iOS/README.md

 ### Design First

 The app was built "design-first", meaning the user interface has been crafted in such a way as to provide the most immersive and beautiful experience for the user.
 For example, at the heart of every screen in the app is an image of the Gates-Dell Complex.
 The experience is very personal, the GDC is a point of pride for both students and the department alike.
-New features should be developed in the same manner, "design-first", to enhance to overall experience.
+New features should be developed in the same manner, "design-first", to enhance the overall experience.

 ### Features